jasmaa/foodlebug/README.md

-# Craigslist Go
+# Foodlebug

-A Craigslist clone for sharing leftover catering food
+A Craigslist clone for sharing leftover food